USS Mount Whitney: 2010s

 From 19 March 2011, Mount Whitney served in the Mediterranean as the main command vessel for the enforcement of United Nations Security Council Resolution 1973 against Libya.
 She was the flagship for Admiral Samuel J. Locklear, who had tactical command of the Operation Odyssey Dawn joint task force.
 The vessel was serving as a command-and-control vessel for the United States' involvement in the coalition campaign aimed to enforce a Libya no-fly zone and prevent Muammar Gaddafi's forces from attacking the rebel stronghold of Benghazi.

 In February 2013, Mount Whitney transferred to the San Giorgio del Porto Shipyard in Genoa, Italy for a major 60-day overhaul and repair project.
 The ship returned to active duty in April 2013 at the end of the maintenance window.

 On 31 January 2014, Mount Whitney left her homeport of Gaeta, Italy.
 Mount Whitney, along with USS Taylor, were the first two US Navy ships to operate in the Black Sea during the Sochi Olympics.

 On 31 July 2015, a fire broke out aboard Mount Whitney while she was in Viktor Lenac Shipyard, Rijeka, Croatia.
 There were no reported injuries, and the fire was extinguished within 45 minutes by ship's crew and shipyard fire brigade personnel.
 Mount Whitney had been in Viktor Lenac Shipyard since January 2015 undergoing a scheduled maintenance overhaul designed to extend the service life of the ship to 2039.

 On 30 June 2016, Mount Whitney visited Klaipėda, Lithuania, and in October 2016, she visited Souda Bay, Greece.

 From early 2017 through to October 2017, Mount Whitney was at the Viktor Lenac Shipyard; Rijeka, Croatia, for further upgrades to its information technology infrastructure, and various engineering refurbishments.

 In September 2018, Mount Whitney visited Thessaloniki, Greece, for the 83rd Thessaloniki International Fair, where the US was the country of honor.
 From 25 October to 7 November 2018, she served as the command vessel for the NATO exercise Trident Juncture.

 2020s

 In April 2022, the Combined Maritime Forces command, a 34-nation organization based in Bahrain, has added a new task force led by Mount Whitney.
 There are three task forces that handle piracy and security issues both inside and outside of the Persian Gulf.
 The new task force of two to eight ships at a time would target those smuggling coal, drugs, weapons, and people in the waterway.
 In late May 2022, Mount Whitney was operating in the Baltic Sea, ahead of naval exercise BALTOPS 2022.

 The ship is currently stationed in Gaeta, Italy.

+On 18 October 2023, Mount Whitney deployed from Gaeta with the Commander 6th fleet, Vice Adm.
+Thomas Ishee, and his staff, onboard "in support of U.S. operations" in the eastern Mediterranean Sea in waters off the Gaza war.
+This added to new deployments by the USS Dwight D. Eisenhower aircraft carrier strike group and USS Bataan, USS Mesa Verde and USS Carter Hall carrying the 26th Marine Expeditionary Unit, joining the USS Gerald R. Ford strike group.